How To Build A Numpy Array

 Get a version of Python that’s pre-compiled for Data Science

-While the open source distribution of Python may be satisfactory for an individual, it doesn’t always meet the support, security, or platform requirements of large organizations.
+While the open source distribution of Python may be satisfactory for an individual, it provides organizations with a false sense of security since it doesn’t always meet the support, security, or platform requirements of large organizations.

 This is why organizations choose ActivePython for their data science, big data processing and statistical analysis needs.